Open Education Advocacy and Research Fellowship (Closed)

 BCcampus is in the process of identifying post-secondary faculty in British Columbia for three 1-year Open Education Advocacy and Research Fellowships.
-Successful candidates will help raise awareness of open educational practices through advocacy and will work with the Senior Open Education Advocacy and Research Fellow to conduct, present, and publish research on open educational practices (including, for example, the adoption of open textbooks) at BC institutions.
-The Fellows will receive mentorship in OER advocacy and research along with funding to attend the Open Textbook Summit (May 2017), the Open Education Conference (November 2017), and one articulation committee meeting in their discipline.
-The overall funding support for Fellows will be approximately $3,500, to cover the cost of conference and meeting fees.
+Successful candidates will help raise awareness of open educational practices through advocacy and will conduct, present, and publish research on open educational practices (including, for example, the adoption of open textbooks) at B.C. institutions.
+The Fellows will receive mentorship in OER advocacy and research along with funding to attend the Festival of Learning in May 2018 and one articulation committee meeting in their discipline.
+The overall funding support for Fellows will be approximately $2,000, to cover the cost of conference and meeting fees.

-Note: BC faculty who currently hold an OER Research Fellowship with the Open Education Group at Brigham Young University are not eligible to apply for a 2017 OEAR Fellowship.
+Note: B.C. faculty who currently hold an OER Research Fellowship with the Open Education Group at Brigham Young University are not eligible to apply for a 2018 OEAR Fellowship.

-- are representative of both phases of the BC Open Textbook project, i.e. at least one faculty who represents the 40 most highly enrolled subjects, and at least one who would represent the 20 textbooks for technical and skills training, and the trades.
+- Are representative of both phases of BC Open Textbooks, i.e. at least one faculty who represents the 40 most highly enrolled subjects, and at least one who would represent the 20 textbooks for technical and skills training, and the trades.

 The Open Education Advocacy and Research Fellowship is designed to achieve the following results: